 Assumptions are based on a careful analysis of past age-specific fertility trends in Ontario and a review of fertility trends elsewhere in Canada and in other countries.
-The general trend is that many women are postponing births to their 30s and early 40s.
+A general and common trend is that a growing proportion of women are postponing births to their 30s and early 40s.

 The decline in the fertility rate among young women is accompanied by a rise in fertility rates among older women.
 Over the past 20 years, teenage girls and women in their early 20s have experienced the sharpest declines in fertility rates.
 Women in their late 20s had rapidly declining fertility rates over the 1990s and early 2000s, followed by a period of slower decline up to 2008.
-Recent data point toward a faster rate of decline over the 2008-11 period.
+Recent data point toward a faster rate of decline over the 2008-11 period for this age group.

 Fertility rates of women in their 30s and older, which were rising moderately over the 1990s and more rapidly over most of the 2000s, have shown a slower pace of increase in the most recent years.
 These are the same cohorts of women who postponed births during their 20s and are now having children in their 30s and early 40s.

-Following about half a century of almost continuous decline, the total fertility rate in Ontario reached its lowest level ever recorded in 2002, at 1.48 children per woman.
-For the following six years, annual TFR values increased gradually, back up to 1.58 in 2008.
-In the most recent period, TFR has declined, reaching 1.52 in 2011 (latest available).
-This is less than half the TFR level seen at the 1960 peak of the Baby Boom when Ontario’s total fertility rate reached 3.8 children per woman with a record 159,000 births registered that year.
+Following about half a century of almost continuous decline, the total fertility rate in Ontario reached a low in 2002, at 1.48 children per woman.
+From the 2002 low, annual TFR values increased gradually, rising to 1.60 in 2008.
+Most recently, TFR has declined, reaching 1.55 in 2011 (latest available).
+This is less than half of the total fertility rate recorded during the 1960 peak of the Baby Boom when Ontario’s total fertility rate reached 3.8 children per woman with a record 159,000 births registered that year.
 By 1972, fertility fell below the replacement level of 2.1 children per woman.

 Most researchers agree that fertility rates in the future are unlikely to return to the highs observed in the 1950s and early 1960s.
-Rather, it is believed that fluctuations of small amplitude around values below the replacement level and within a fairly narrow range are more likely.
+Rather, it is believed that relatively small fluctuations around values below the replacement level are more likely.

-In the reference scenario, the TFR is assumed to increase slightly from 1.53 to 1.60 children per woman by 2028 as younger women’s fertility rates stabilize and those of older women steadily increase.
+In the reference scenario, the TFR is assumed to increase slightly from 1.55 to 1.60 children per woman by 2030 as younger women’s fertility rates stabilize while those of older women continue to gradually increase.

 In the low-growth scenario, fertility is assumed to decline gradually until the TFR reaches 1.30 children per woman at the end of the projection period.
 In the high-growth scenario, the TFR increases gradually to 1.90 children per woman by the end of the period.

-The most recent data at the census division level (2010) shows that TFRs range from a high of 2.30 in Kenora to a low of 1.38 in Frontenac.
+The most recent data at the census division level (2011) shows that TFRs range from a high of 2.34 in Manitoulin to a low of 1.39 in Toronto.
 Trends in the evolution of the TFR in each census division over the past fifteen years show no convergence of TFRs by census division.
-For this reason, the projected parameters for fertility at the census division level are modelled to maintain the regional differences in women’s fertility behaviour.
+For this reason, the projected parameters for fertility at the census division level are modelled to maintain the regional differences.
 The census division-to-province ratio for mean age at fertility in the most recent period is assumed to remain constant.
-The variance and skewness of fertility distributions at the census division level evolve over the projection period following the same absolute changes as these parameters at the Ontario level.
+The variance and skewness of fertility distributions at the census division level evolve over the projection period following the same absolute changes of these parameters at the Ontario level.